 |Temperament||Friendly, but still can be aggressive to other birds that flock around it, such as budgies.|

 |Food||variety of bird seed, regular fruits and vegetables (not too many seeds), high protein food|

 |Climate Tolerance||This bird has the ability to live in every climate, just needs shaded trees and plants.|

 |As Pets||The dragon homer pigeon is rather a good pet, it is playful, loves to be held in the hands of its owner, and is also very loving.|

 |Color||Dark Gray, with white feathers on the neck.|

 I think this breed is the best for me because it has the ability to move fast, and it’s also very loving and playful.
-The dragon homer pigeon is not recommended as pet bird for novice owners.
-They are not a difficult bird, but they do require a bit of work and attention to keep them happy.
-Their ability to fly make it very easy for them to get out of the cage or away from a new owner’s home if they are not properly trained.
+The dragon homer pigeon is not recommended as a pet bird for novice owners.
+They are not difficult birds, but they do require a bit of work and attention to keep them happy.
+Their ability to fly makes it very easy for them to get out of the cage or away from a new owner’s home if they are not properly trained.

 Dragon Homers are very kind and friendly birds that can get along well with other members of the family.
 The first step in their training is to allow them to get used to people, sights, and experiences by taking them out into public places and being exposed to a lot of different situations from a very young age.